-This gem is nestled on the southern coast of Bali, a part of the island not particularly visited for its beaches because of its very-high cliffs.
+This gem is nestled on the southern coast of Bali on the Bukit Peninsula (also known as Billionaire’s Row), a part of the island not particularly visited for its beaches because of its very-high cliffs and very-pricey real estate.
 Much of the coast is either inaccessible, or simply isn’t worth the effort of climbing down and then back up again (filed under Things I Did Wrong: Nyang Nyang Beach.
 SO not worth the sweat I endured the previous day!).

 But the best part?
 You can still access this exclusive beach even if you’re not staying at the resort!
-Karma Kandara sells day passes for the casual visitor at 250,000 IDR (about US$18.60), which includes a cable car ride up and down, plus 100,000 IDR credit toward food and beverage purchases on the beach.
+Karma Kandara sells day passes for the casual visitor at 250,000 IDR (about US$18.60), which includes a cable car ride up and down, plus 100,000 IDR credit toward food and beverage purchases at the Karma Beach Club.
 This frugalista knows a good deal when she sees one, and without hesitation I devoted one of my last days in Bali to this magnificent beach excursion.

-Taking the cable car down the cliff was at least half of the fun of the day’s adventure.
+Taking the cable car down the cliff to Karma Kandara Beach was at least half of the fun of the day’s adventure.
 I snap-snap-snapped my way down as more and more white sand and thatched cabana rooftops came into view.
 How glorious is this view?!

-I alighted the cable car and was immediately greeted by a staff member and shown to my beach chair.
+I alighted the cable car and was immediately greeted by a staff member at the Karma Beach Club and shown to my beach chair.
 The front row chairs are reserved for resort guests, which didn’t bother me all too much because I figured I’d spend most of my time either frolicking or dozing.

-First thing’s first, though: a lap up and down the beach to inspect the day’s digs.
+First thing’s first, though: a lap up and down Karma Beach to inspect the day’s digs.